r-hub/blog/content/authors/gabor-csardi/_index.md

   icon: fa-github
 ---

-R-hub maintainer and creator, Software Engineer at RStudio.
+R-hub creator and maintainer, Software Engineer at RStudio.